WPIRoboticsEngineering/RBE2002_template/README.md

 First install [Arduino IDE and Github Desktop](https://github.com/WPIRoboticsEngineering/RobotInterfaceBoard#arduino-and-the-esp32-toolchain)

 Compile your code in Arduino IDE before moving on to Eclipse.
-If compilation is not working, do ot yet move on.
+If compilation is not working, do not yet move on.

 ## Install Eclipse And Setup Eclipse on Personal Machine